 *As always at Finding Pura Vida, all opinions are my own.

-If you feel like there’s something amazing in Panama City that travelers need to know about that was missed, please add it the comments below and I will check it out next time I am in Panama.
+If you feel like there’s something amazing in Granada that travelers need to know about that was missed, please add it the comments below and I will check it out next time I am in Nicaragua.
 Thanks so much for reading!